 - Booking Kenya Airways or Alitalia business class with Delta SkyMiles

-- Booking Swiss International Air Lines business class with Aeroplan miles
+- Booking Swiss International Air Lines business class with Aeroplan points

 - Booking Lufthansa or Air China business class with United miles